femga/rdr3_discoveries/AI/CPED_RESET_FLAGS/README.md

 181 |  | is ped using scenario with musical intrument ??
-185	| set NPCs don't antagonize ped (but attack if provoked by his attack) 196	| set prevent pick up objects,searching drawers and saddlebags, entering horses and vehicles, prevent camera changing | 203	| set prevent drop carriable entities |
+185	| set NPCs don't antagonize ped (but attack if provoked by his attack) 196	| set prevent pick up objects,searching drawers and saddlebags, entering horses and vehicles, prevent camera changing | 200 | Eagle Eye is allowed in vehicles this frame... | 203	| set prevent drop carriable entities |
 204 | set ped can run into steep slope |
 206 |  | is ped jumping/in the air??